dynamsoft-docs/barcode-reader-docs/license-activation/set-full-license.md

 ## Activate the license {#activate}

- Once you purchase a full license from our <a href ="https://www.dynamsoft.com/store/dynamsoft-barcode-reader/" target"_blank">online store</a>, you can find your license information at <a href ="https://www.dynamsoft.com/customer/license/fullLicensex" target"_blank">Customer Portal</a>.
+ Once you purchase a full license from our <a href ="https://www.dynamsoft.com/store/dynamsoft-barcode-reader/" target="_blank">online store</a>, you can find your license information at <a href ="https://www.dynamsoft.com/customer/license/fullLicensex" target="_blank">Customer Portal</a>.

  To activate the license, click "Please first activate the license" or the "Activate" button.